 Every person that has gestational diabetes is supposed to meet with a dietitian to talk about how much protein, fats, and carbohydrates they should eat at each meal.
 My dietitian was useless, but hopefully that isn’t the case for everybody.

-Every person is going to be a bit different depending on their metabolism and activity level.
+Of course, every person is going to be a bit different depending on their metabolism and activity level.
 Even day to day, the amount of carbohydrates I can eat while keeping my blood sugar under control can vary.
 If I am sick or feeling particularly lazy, I have to reduce the carbs that I eat or my sugar will be high.
 Days that I am more active, I will need to eat more carbohydrates.

 In addition to watching my blood sugar, I try to avoid artificial sweeteners and caffeine as much as possible.
 These are suggestions from my doctor, what your doctor says may be different.